 - Investor-Corporate engagement on anti-corruption.

-To become a member of the Working Group, please send a formally signed letter to email@example.com indicating your organization’s proposed representative and his/her reason for joining.
-The UN Global Compact office will send confirmation of membership once approved.
+To become a member of the Working Group, organizations were asked to send a formally signed letter to email@example.com indicating their proposed representative and his/her reason for joining.
+The Working Group is currently not active and not accepting applications.
+View a searchable list of participants.
+View participants as a pdf.
+View the Terms of Reference.